PillowFishSticks/MP3-FeedMe/TESTING.md

 ## Further testing:
 1. Asked friends and family to look at the site on their devices and report any issues they found.
-2. Petpals viewed on all devices and orientations available in Chrome DevTools.
+2. FeedMe viewed on all devices and orientations available in Chrome DevTools.